 Use the same AWS account and sign-up for AWS Amplify, i.e., the MBaaS platform offered by AWS.
 It makes mobile app development easier in the following ways:

-- You can easily incorporate security features in your app, moreover, Amplify makes it easy to implement user management and push notifications.
+- You can easily incorporate security features into your app, moreover, Amplify makes it easy to implement user management and push notifications.

 - Amplify makes it easier to integrate 3rd party APIs, moreover, you can scale your app easily with it.